ericcornelissen/asdf-yamllint/SECURITY.md

 # Security Policy

-The maintainers of the _asdf-yamllint_ take security issues seriously.
+The maintainers of the _asdf-yamllint_ project take security issues seriously.
 We appreciate your efforts to responsibly disclose your findings.
 Due to the non-funded and open-source nature of the project, we take a best-efforts approach when it comes to engaging with security reports.